nikolay/AMA/README.md

 This is a lightweight ask-me-anything experiment.

+Anything is fair game.
+Ask away!

 ---

 ### Ask a question

 Asking a question is as easy as
-[creating a new issue](https://github.com/r00k/ama/issues/new) on this project.
+[creating a new issue](https://github.com/r00k/ama/issues/new) on this repo.

-I'll try to answer it as soon as I can get to it.
-Once I answer I'll close the issue just so I know what I've covered, but don't worry- if you have any further questions just respond in the thread and I'll get back to you soon.
+I'll try to answer it as soon as I can.
+Once I answer I'll close the issue so I know what I've covered, but don't worry&mdash;if you have any further questions just respond in the thread and I'll get back to you soon.
 Feel free to ask a question on any old issue too, even if you didn't create it.

 ---